tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 ## Cipher Suites

-A symmetric cipher suite defines the pair of the AEAD algorithm and hash algorithm to be used with HKDF.
+A cipher suite defines the pair of the AEAD algorithm and hash algorithm to be used with HKDF.
 Cipher suite names follow the naming convention: